 Open Carry is Generally Prohibited in Florida

 As a general rule, Florida does not allow for open carry of handguns.
-If a handgun is displayed in a situation not for necessary for self-defense, criminal charges could follow.
+If a handgun is displayed in a situation not necessary for self-defense, criminal charges could follow.

 Under this statute, firearms and certain electric weapons cannot be openly carried.